sonewn/ROS-Roadmap/README.md

   * **Messages** : They are a type of information that is sent from one ROS process to the other.
 They are regular text files with `.msg` extension that define the fields of the message.

   * **service** : It is a kind of request/reply interaction between processes.
-The reply and request data types can be defined inside the `srv` folder inside the packages.
+The reply and request data types can be defined inside the `src` folder inside the packages.